leander343/babbel-devops-test/README.md

 | Frontend | https://leander343.github.io/babbel-devops-test/|
 | Backend(SSL) |  https://d3et0ngjkxwl3j.cloudfront.net |

 Note: Since I don't own a domain, the ALB is placed behind a Cloudfront distribution just to mandate SSL and get it working with Github pages.
-The Frontend here is a handy tool to out the tool.
+The Frontend here is a handy tool to test out the tool.

 ## Known improvements